How to migrate automation flows

 • Add Service Management customer

-• Comment on issue
+• Comment on work item

 • Create Service Management request